 To access versioned files in the Version Manager desktop client that you added as workfiles from the command-line interface, you must first import the archives in the desktop client.
 When you import an archive, Version Manager creates the graphical representation of the versioned file in the desktop client and establishes an association between the versioned file and the archive.

-For more information Refer to "Setting Up Version Manager Using the Command-Line Interface" in the Serena PVCS Version Manager Administrator's Guide or "Put" in the Serena PVCS Version Manager Command-Line Reference Guide.
+For more Refer to "Setting Up Version Manager Using the Command-Line Interface" in the Administrator's Guide or "Put" in the Command-Line Reference Guide.